maddestlabs/Storie/README.md

 ## History

-- Successor to [Storiel](https://github.com/maddestlabs/storiel), the Lua-based proof-of-concept.
+- Successor to [Storiel](https://github.com/maddestlabs/storiel), the terminal based proof-of-concept with Lua scripting.
-- Rebuilt from [Backstorie](https://github.com/maddestlabs/backstorie), a template that extends concepts from Storiel, providing a more robust foundation for further projects.
+- Rebuilt from [Backstorie](https://github.com/maddestlabs/backstorie), a terminal focused template providing a more robust foundation for further projects.